7 tips to create good presentation slides

 7. Presentations are complementary

-Keep in mind that every presentation is about helping you to transport your message to the audience.
-It is not a hand-out, it has nothing to do with helping you – The only goal of your presentation is to augment your spoken word and to give people something which would otherwise not be possible.
-So, choose the content wisely for this sole purpose – AUGMENTING YOUR TALK.
+Always remember that any presentation helps you get your message across to the audience.
+It is not a handout, it has nothing to do with helping you – the sole purpose of your presentation is to complement your spoken word and give people something that would not otherwise be possible.
+So choose content wisely for that single purpose – to complement your talk.

 A simple process for creating keynote slides

-Many people are overthinking their presentations and they keep forgetting the audience in the whole process.
+Many people put too much thought into their presentations and forget about the audience.
 One of my best working methods is actually very simple to follow.
-I share with you the process of how I prepare my keynotes, so you can try it out by yourself.
+I’m sharing with you how I prepare my keynotes so you can try it out for yourself.

-- Picky a topic and the message I want to deliver
+- Choose a topic and the message I want to convey

-- I open an empty Presentation (or Template)
+- I open a blank presentation (or template)

-- Create a new slide for every point you want to make (like the Headline you want to say)
+- Create a new slide for each point you want to say (e.g., the headline you want to say)

 - Find the storyline and arrange your slides accordingly

-- Look for visuals to put into (Best is one picture per slide)
+- Look for visuals you can include (preferably one image per slide)

-- Go through the slides while presenting and add the 1 sentence you want to display or the 1 graphic you need
+- Go through the slides as you present and add the one sentence you want to show or the one graphic you need

-- Scroll through and see if you feel comfortable and adjust if possible
+- Scroll through and see if you are comfortable and adjust if necessary.

 As you see, this process is really straight forward.
 It’s like writing an article where you first highlight the chapters, then the headlines and finally, you fill it with some life and content.